Parlerler/zoofocus/README.md

-# YOEO
+# SOKT

-You only eat once
+You only SOKT once